William Lawson Photography

 City

 My son likes the city.
 So maybe I'll take some more shots around downtown in the future.
+Besides I'm sure there are things to be learned about landscape photography by trying to shoot cityscapes.

 Downtown San Diego from the Cabrillo Bridge | Originality: 0/10 :)